 Debt can quickly become unmanageable when the debts and interest rates build up.
 Keeping up with multiple sources of debt at once might be impossible when financial emergencies strike.
 Finding out which debts can be discharged and which debts cannot be discharged might help you decide whether to file for bankruptcy.
-Reach out to a Kingsport bankruptcy lawyer to find out more about your options.
+Reach out to a Chattanooga bankruptcy lawyer to find out more about your options.

 How Debt Discharge Works

 Bankruptcy is the process of debt discharge that permanently prohibits creditors from collecting money for the owed debt.
 This means that those who successfully file for bankruptcy are protected from legal actions being taken against them by creditors.
 In other words, debt discharge cancels your debt, so you do not have to pay back the debt anymore.

 However, debt discharge comes with certain challenges.
 Only certain types of debt can be discharged.
 Even for debts that can be discharged, certain types of bankruptcy may not always guarantee full debt discharge.
 Creditors can file a complaint and start a lawsuit against you to prevent debt discharge.

 Debt discharge can also take time.
 The length of discharge ranges from 60 days to five years, depending on the type of bankruptcy and debt.
 Some forms of debt discharge come with mandated classes on financial management.
 Others come with payment plans that last years before the debt is discharged.